 - Limited Edition: Only a handful of pieces are produced each year.

-The Deep Space Tourbillon is exceptionally rare and represents a technical achievement seldom matched in modern watchmaking.
-Its multi-axis tourbillon and resonance system make it not only a collector’s dream but also an investment with strong appreciation potential.
+The Deep Space Tourbillon is exceptionally rare and stands as a technical achievement seldom matched in modern watchmaking.
+Its multi-axis tourbillon and resonance system make it not only a collector’s dream but an investment with strong appreciation potential that very few watches at any price can claim.

-The Jacob & Co.
-Astronomia Tourbillon is one of the most visually striking timepieces ever created, blending horological complexity with artistic spectacle.
-Known for its rotating planetary display and gravity-defying tourbillon, it stands as a symbol of technical ingenuity and opulent luxury.
+The Jacob and Co.
+Astronomia Tourbillon is one of the most visually striking timepieces ever created, blending horological complexity with artistic spectacle in a way that consistently stops watch collectors mid-sentence.
+Known for its rotating planetary display and gravity-defying tourbillon, it’s a symbol of technical ingenuity and opulent luxury that has no real equivalent.

-The Astronomia Tourbillon features a 50mm sapphire crystal case, offering 360-degree visibility of the movement.
-The watch’s face consists of four independent arms, each carrying a different function, including a flying tourbillon, rotating globe, and a miniature diamond representing the moon.
+The Astronomia Tourbillon features a 50mm sapphire crystal case offering 360-degree visibility of the movement.
+Four independent arms each carry a different function, including a flying tourbillon, a rotating globe, and a miniature diamond cut to represent the moon.
+Wearing it is less like telling time and more like wearing a mechanical universe on your wrist.

 - Manual-Winding Movement: Engineered with a vertical structure for enhanced visibility.